 - Pre-move gains: 5% if recognized within 10 years of moving, 15% after

 Puerto Rico is a US territory.
-Bona fide residents of PR are exempt from federal income tax on PR-sourced income.
-So if you run an Act 60 export services company, your service income is taxed at 4% by PR and 0% by the IRS.
-And capital gains accrued after your move are taxed at 0% by PR and 0% by the IRS.
+Bona fide PR residents are exempt from federal income tax on PR-sourced income.
+An Act 60 export-services company's service income is taxed at 4% in PR and 0% federally.
+Capital gains accrued after the move are taxed at 0% in PR and 0% federally.

 Requirements